Skip to main content

-The features mentioned below are being added to DJ.Studio Next starting February 3, 2026.
+The features mentioned below are available in DJ.Studio Next at February 19, 2026.

-Folders in the Samples tab — better organization for your library (available now)
+• Folders in the Samples tab — better organization for your library w)

 Already available in DJ.Studio Next: